As a parent, there are few things more exciting than baby’s first Halloween.

 Baby’s first Halloween activities don’t have to involve trick-or-treating.
 Many communities offer family-friendly Halloween events for parents who don’t feel up to roaming the streets with their kids.

 What if community events and crowds aren’t your cups of tea?
 You can always host a small Halloween gathering with friends and family with games such as bobbing for apples, pumpkin memory, and ghost bowling.
-Or you can mix the company altogether and plan a family fun night in with Halloween-themed movies and snacks.
+You can also mix the company altogether and plan a family fun night in with Halloween-themed movies and snacks.

 Baby’s first Halloween basket